The nutrient regime of soils is a set of processes of inflow, accumulation, transformation of nutrients in the soil and their absorption by plants.

 In plants, calcium is in the form of carbonates, phosphates, sulfates and salts of pectic and oxalic acids.
 When determining the calcium content of plants, up to 65% of calcium is extracted with water, the remainder with weak acetic and hydrochloric acids.

 Crops consume varying amounts of calcium.
-For example, removal of CaO from fields by grain crops at grain yield of 2-3 t/ha is 20-40 kg/ha, by legume crops 40-60 kg/ha.
+For example, removal of CaO from fields by cereal crops at grain yield of 2-3 t/ha is 20-40 kg/ha, by leguminous crops 40-60 kg/ha.
 Potatoes and sugar beet at yields of 20-30 t/ha remove 60-120 kg СаO/ha, clover, alfalfa at yields of 20-30 t/ha and sunflower (2-3 t/ha) – 120-250 kg СаO/ha, cabbage (50-70 t/ha) – 300-500 kg СаO/ha.
 The calcium requirement of crops and their resistance to acidity may not coincide.
 Thus, all cereals are characterized by low calcium consumption, but rye and oats are resistant, while wheat and barley are sensitive to soil acidity.
 Potatoes and lupine are more tolerant to acidity, but consume significantly more calcium than cereals.

 Calcium losses from the soil may be due to leaching by precipitation.
 Depending on granulometric composition, amount of precipitation, type of vegetation, doses and forms of lime and mineral fertilizers, calcium losses from arable layer vary from 10 kg/ha to 200-400 kg/ha.
 Calcium accounts for 50-65% of calcium and 30-35% of magnesium equivalents in the total amount of leached substances.